BMW M4 vs BMW 4 Series

 Feature Showdown

-The BMW M4 features a 12.3-inch touchscreen, while the BMW 4 Series gets a 10.3-inch display.
+The BMW M4 features a 12.3-inch touchscreen paired with a 12.3-inch digital dash, while the BMW 4 Series gets a 14.9-inch display and 12.3-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

 The BMW M4 stands out with head-up display, heated front seats, ventilated seats, Harman Kardon audio and ambient lighting that you will not find on the BMW 4 Series.
 Which feature set matters more depends on your daily routine and priorities.